LinkedIn is migrating to Microsoft Azure

 - Content Moderator, a Microsoft Cognitive Service running on Azure, to help keep inappropriate content off LinkedIn.

 In other words, LinkedIn relies on Azure for near-line or offline capabilities.
 Data flows through Azure for processing, understanding, and transforming, and then returns to the site.
-But requests that hit Linked.com don’t go through Azure yet.
+But requests that hit LinkedIn.com don’t go through Azure yet.

 Still, these “less critical” aspects (data processing, big data management, AI, and ML capabilities), were enough to eventually sell LinkedIn on a migration.
 Take the first use case.